bhupencoD3/rag-pipeline/README.md

-# Project RAG – Retrieval-Augmented Generation Learning Pipeline
+# 🚀 Project RAG – Retrieval-Augmented Generation Learning Pipeline

 This repository contains a step-by-step learning and experimentation project on **Retrieval-Augmented Generation (RAG)**.
-The goal is to build an end-to-end RAG pipeline from scratch, including **data ingestion, parsing, chunking, embedding, and querying with LLMs**.
-The project emphasizes understanding each stage of RAG, experimenting with different document types, and preparing a robust knowledge base for retrieval.
+The goal is to build an end-to-end RAG pipeline from scratch, including **data ingestion, parsing, chunking, embedding, and vector storage**, preparing a robust knowledge base for retrieval and generation.

-The work is structured across multiple Jupyter notebooks, organized into two sections: **Data Ingestion and Parsing** and **Vector Embeddings**.
+The project is modularly structured into **three core stages**:

+1. **Data Ingestion & Parsing** – converting raw files into structured LangChain Document objects
+2. **Vector Embeddings** – transforming documents into numerical embeddings
+3. **Vector Stores** – persisting and managing embeddings for fast similarity-based retrieval

 ---

-## 📂 Project Structure
+## 🗂️ Project Structure

 ```
 Project RAG/